micos20/ENRON_fraud-detection/README.md

 ![](./images/precision_vs_recall_on_train_set_640.png)

 For the SGD model we can observe an improvement for the tuned model (green vs yellow).
-For the SVM classifier (red vs blue) the improvement is tremendously, leading to a ROC AUC (Area Under Curve) score of 99.6%.
+For the SVM classifier (red vs blue) the improvement is tremendous, leading to a ROC AUC (Receiver Operating Characteristic, Area Under Curve) score of 99.6%.
 The model seems to over-fit the training data (what can be seen later during validation).

 I tried two approaches to overcome the over-fitting issue.
 First I manually decreased the C parameter to C=10.0 and the gamma parameter I slightly increased to gamma = 0.055.
 The resulting precision vs recall curve is given in the image above (orange curve).
 The ROC AUC is still 98.7% and I think the model is still over-fitting.
 Second I increased the minimum number of features to be selected by the RFECV algorithm to 14 features.
 The algorithm selects the following features: 'salary', 'bonus', 'deferred_income', 'other', 'expenses', 'total_payments', 'restricted_stock_deferred', 'from_this_person_to_poi', 'from_poi_to_this_person', 'shared_receipt_with_poi', 'long_term_incentive_total_payments_rate', 'bonus_total_payments_rate', 'toPOI_rate' and 'fromPOI_rate'.
 The initial  SVC model uses only 10 features.
 The tuned precision vs recall curve (black) for the SVC with 14 features can be seen in the image above.
 Although the tuned model with 14 features performs worse than the blue one (untuned SVC with 10 features) it looks much more natural to me.